DhananjayThomble/URL-Shortener-App/README.md

 - To generate a short URL, send a POST request to the __/api/shorturl__ route with a JSON payload containing the url property.
 - To redirect to the original URL, send a GET request to the __/api/shorturl/:short__ route, where :short is the generated short URL.
-- The website and chrome extension are designed to work with this service.
-The chrome extension allows users to shorten URLs by simply clicking on the extension button, and the website allows users to input a URL and generate a short URL.
+- The website and Chrome extension are designed to work with this service.
+The Chrome extension allows users to shorten URLs by simply clicking on the extension button, and the website allows users to input a URL and generate a short URL.

 ## Note
 - You can use postman or Insomnia to test the application.